≡ Menu

 Where does my Cavapom come from?

-Well we already know the origins and the reasoning for the breed mix.
-But let’s go over it again, your Cavapom will have two sets of genetic material, meaning they can either have the looks and personality of a Cavalier, or the looks and personality of a Pomeranian – or a mix of either.
+Well, we already know the breed mix’s origins and reasoning.
+But let’s go over it again; your Cavapom will have two sets of genetic material, meaning they can either have the looks and personality of a Cavalier or the looks and character of a Pomeranian – or a mix of either.

 Cavalier King Charles Spaniel

-Is a “Royal dog” that was originally purposed to be a hunting dog, but that European Royalty, ultimately bred it for its beauty instead.
+It is a “Royal dog” purposed initially to be a hunting dog, but European Royalty ultimately bred it for its beauty instead.

 The Pomeranian’s ancestors…

-Were herding dogs (believe it or not) but it is also a toy because it’s tiny.
-The real difference between the two breeds is in attitude, where the Pomeranian will be “moody” to say the least!
+We were herding dogs (believe it or not), but it is also a toy because it’s tiny.
+The fundamental difference between the two breeds is in attitude, where the Pomeranian will be “moody,” to say the least!

 What will my toy Spaniel/Pomeranian cross be like?

 Who knows?
-But seriously, it might have the attitude of a lion bred in a tiny body or it might have the temperament of a Queen.
-In either case it will want attention at all times.
+But seriously, it might have the attitude of a lion bred in a tiny body or the temperament of a Queen.
+In either case, it will want attention at all times.

 Normally we…